-Everything about Chateau d’Yquem Sauternes, First Growth, Premier Cru Superieur Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau d’Yquem Sauternes, First Growth, Premier Cru Superieur Bordeaux wine producer profile, with wine tasting notes and wine with food pairing tips.
+Learn about the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau d’Yquem History, Overview

 That unique honor goes to Chateau d’Yquem.
 Chateau d’Yquem is the only wine that almost everyone, everywhere agrees stands heads and shoulders above every other wine in the appellation.
 This becomes even more apparent when you’re at Chateau d’Yquem.
 Located on the top of a hill, you really feel like you’re in a different world that looks down on the rest of Bordeaux.

 At the time, the King was also the Duke of Aquitaine.
 Skipping ahead 150 years later, in 1593, a local noble family, Jacques Sauvage, was given feudal tenure over d’Yquem.
 Shortly after taking over the property, the Sauvage family built the present Chateau in Sauternes that we know today.

 Was d’Yquem producing sweet or dry wine at the time?
 Archives prove that special Bordeaux wine growing practices and late harvesting already existed in the 1500’s in the appellation.
 By 1666 they were starting to make wine with grapes that were attacked by noble rot.
 So, yes the wines were sweet, but today, Chateau Yquem has much higher sugar levels.

 Even in those days, the Bordeaux wine of Chateau d’Yquem was already prized by wealthy wine lovers like, Thomas Jefferson, the third president of the United States loved the wine.
 He bought several cases of it for his own cellars.